Drag on a partially immersed sphere at the capillary scale: Numerical simulations

 Figure~\ref{NumComparisonST}(a) presents the drag coefficient versus submersion depth with three surface tension coefficients.
 The drag coefficient of partially submerged spheres is negatively correlated with surface tension while positively correlated for the fully submerged case.
-When the sphere is exposed to the air, the air phase has minimal contribution to the drag compared to the water due to its low density.
+When the sphere is exposed to the air, the air phase has a minimal contribution to the drag compared to the water due to its low density.
 Surface tension affects the additional drag by modulating the shape of the free surface and the water height difference between the front and back of the sphere.
 The strength of surface tension represents the capability of generally reducing deformations of the air-water interface.
 Figure~\ref{NumComparisonST}(b) depicts the mean free surface deformation under different surface tensions for a partially immersed case ($h=0.625d$).
 Apart from small wrinkles, the presence of surface tension suppresses water climbing at the upstream side and dropping at the downstream side, thus contributing to a lower drag as might be anticipated by the hydrostatic mechanism described in Section ~\ref{HydrostaticEffects}.
 Figure~\ref{NumComparisonST}(c), which shows where the time-averaged interface contacts the sphere, further validates this point.

 Figure~\ref{fig:deformation-full} shows how surface tension influences the free surface shape and pressure distribution in a case where the spheres are fully immersed ($h=1.0d$).
 As mentioned previously, we attribute the drag of a fully immersed sphere primarily to form drag which is related to flow separation.
 The flattening of the surface behind the sphere due to surface tension in this case leads to an earlier separation point, and thus a larger suction region on the downstream side.
 Increased surface tension thus leads to an increased drag in this regime, in contrast to the partially immersed regime where the trend is opposite.